fredgibbs/fredgibbs.github.io/courses/digital-history/schedule.md

 ## 13: Digital Public History

 ### Tuesday (Apr 9)
+These are short, easy, and important, so you should read both.
+If you do a reading response for today, you should discuss both!
 - Sheila Brennan, [Public, First](http://dhdebates.gc.cuny.edu/debates/text/83), in _Debates in the Digital Humanities_ (2016).
 - Trevor Owens and Jesse Johnston, [Archivists as Peers in Digital Public History](https://osf.io/preprints/lissa/4hvtb/).

 ### Thursday (Apr 11)
+Pick one of these two and be ready to discuss:
-- Andrew Hurley, “Chasing the Frontiers of Digital Technology: Public History Meets the Digital Divide,” The Public Historian 38, no. 1 (2016): 69–88.
+- Andrew Hurley, “Chasing the Frontiers of Digital Technology: Public History Meets the Digital Divide,” _The Public Historian_ 38, no. 1 (2016): 69–88.
 - Bruce Wyman et al., “Digital Storytelling in Museums: Observations and Best Practices,” _Curator: The Museum Journal_ 54, no. 4 (2011): 461–68.